Sainadh-Bahadursha/HR_Dashboard_Tableau_Project/README.md

  Chatgpt code is available in "code_to_generate_faker_data.py".
 (It was generated in my Chat gpt using the provided prompts.
 It may be different from Data with Baraa Code).

  But for Tableau dashboard, I am using "HumanResources.csv" file, which was given in downloadable data file -  "Tableau-HR-Project-Materials.zip".
-(Refer "DOWNLOAD_DATA_FILES_FROM_HERE.md")
+(Refer "DOWNLOAD_REQUIRED_DATA_FILES_FROM_HERE.md" file)